HexSleeves/runeforge/TASKLIST.md

 - Dice notation parsing
 - ✨ **NEW:** Symmetric shadowcasting FOV algorithm
 - ✨ **NEW:** Terminal rendering with ANSI escape codes
+- ✨ **NEW:** A* pathfinding with 4-directional and 8-directional movement
-- ✨ **NEW:** Interactive FOV demo examples
+- ✨ **NEW:** Interactive pathfinding visualization demo

 **Recently Completed:**

 - `runeforge-fov`: Symmetric shadowcasting with fraction-based precision
 - `runeforge-terminal`: ANSI terminal renderer with RGB color support
+- `runeforge-pathfinding`: A* algorithm with Manhattan and Chebyshev heuristics
-- Two demo examples showcasing FOV visualization
+- Pathfinding demo showcasing maze navigation and movement types

 **Next Up:**

-- Phase 2: Continue with pathfinding (A*, Dijkstra) and BSP generation
+- Phase 2: Continue with BSP generation and performance benchmarks
 - Phase 5: Add keyboard input handling for interactive demos

 **Target Completion:** 24 weeks from project start